mehmetfurkandogan/CNC-modernization/README.md

 ### Programming

 To program the CNC lathe, an Arduino related software [GRBL](https://github.com/gnea/grbl) is used.
 The g-code can be sent directly through the serial port to the Arduino.
-Universal Gcode Sender is another way to send g-code to Arduino easily.
+[Universal Gcode Sender](https://github.com/winder/Universal-G-Code-Sender) is another way to send g-code to Arduino easily.

+Here is another GCode sender for GRBL: [svenhb/GRBL-Plotter](https://github.com/svenhb/GRBL-Plotter)

 ## Controlling the Speed of the Spindle